heliotrope3n/the-energy-chronicles/contact/index.md

 ---
 layout: default
-title: About Ningsong's Energy Journal
+title: About the ENERGY CHRONICLES
 ---

-# Contact the Energy Journal
+# Contact the ENERGY CHRONICLES